 “Yeah,” I said.
 “It was all about remembering people who had passed on.
 People who had died.
 It was kind of like a funeral, except for a whole lot of people, not just one.”

 “Oh geez,” she said.
 Death can be a little disconcerting.
-Talk of funerals maybe not so cheery.
+Talk of funerals may not be so cheery.

 “Yeah, but it was nice.”